angioinvasive

 Encapsulated angioinvasive follicular thyroid carcinoma

-What is encapsulated angioinvasive follicular thyroid carcinoma?
-Encapsulated angioinvasive follicular thyroid carcinoma is a type of thyroid cancer.
-The tumour is called “encapsulated” because it is separated from the normal thyroid gland by a thin band of tissue called a tumour capsule.
-“Angioinvasive” means that cancer cells were found inside at least one blood vessel …
+Encapsulated angioinvasive follicular thyroid carcinoma is a type of thyroid cancer that originates from the follicular cells of the thyroid gland.
+It is called “encapsulated” because it is separated from the normal thyroid gland by a thin band of tissue called a tumour capsule and “angioinvasive” because, upon microscopic examination, cancer cells were found inside at least one …

 Read More »